 Recyclers call this aspirational recycling, or wish-cycling.
 This is because, contrary to what you hear, not everything – even those with a triangle recycle logo – can really be recycled.

-Coffee cups probably aren’t recyclable
+Coffee cups & bubble tea cups aren’t recyclable

 Billions of disposable coffee cups are discarded each year, and they can’t be recycled because they’re composed of different materials.
 The thin plastic coating on the inside prevents leakage, but it’s very difficult to separate it from the paper cup – so it can’t be recycled as paper, or as plastic.
 It goes in the landfill.

 Coffee cup lids aren’t that much easier to recycle due to the low quality of the plastic.
 Same goes for most bubble tea plastic cups.
 Recyclers don’t buy secondhand plastic because they tend to fragment in to tiny, unusable pieces (ie. microplastics).
 The only place for it is in the trash.
+If you drink enough coffee, you may want to invest in those portable coffee cups – there are plenty of designs out there.

 Toothpaste and toothbrushes need special treatment